 The SEC takes insider trading very seriously, and if you are found guilty of insider trading, the total fines and penalties imposed after a trial are over THREE TIMES the amount of profit that the SEC claims you made.
 And that is profit, without deducting any losses.

-If you receive a subpoena from the SEC you need to speak to a securities attorney, BEFORE you speak to the SEC.
-Call my office at 212-509-6544 to discuss how we can help you.
+We have represented targets and witnesses in hundreds of SEC and FINRA investigations.
+If you receive a subpoena from the SEC you need to speak us, BEFORE you speak to the SEC.
+Call our office at 212-509-6544 to discuss how we can help you.
 My partners and I have successfully resolved dozens of insider trading investigations for clients across the country.

-Remember, Martha Stewart did not go to jail for insider trading, she went to jail to lying to investigators.
+Remember, Martha Stewart did not go to jail for insider trading, she went to jail for lying to investigators.